Perchloric acid: Uses

-Perchloric acid is mainly produced as a precursor to ammonium perchlorate, which is used in rocket fuel.
+Perchloric acid is mainly produced as a precursor to ammonium perchlorate, which is used in rocket propellant.
 The growth in rocketry has led to increased production of perchloric acid.
 Several million kilograms are produced annually.
 Perchloric acid is one of the most proven materials for etching of liquid crystal displays and critical electronics applications as well as ore extraction and has unique properties in analytical chemistry.
 Additionally it is a useful component in etching of chrome.

 As an acid

 Perchloric acid, a superacid, is one of the strongest Brønsted–Lowry acids.
 That its pKa is lower than −9 is evidenced by the fact that its monohydrate contains discrete hydronium ions and can be isolated as a stable, crystalline solid, formulated as [H3O+][ClO_{4}^{−}].
 The most recent estimate of its aqueous pKa is -15.2±2.0.
 It provides strong acidity with minimal interference because perchlorate is weakly nucleophilic (explaining the high acidity of HClO4).
 Other acids of noncoordinating anions, such as fluoroboric acid and hexafluorophosphoric acid are susceptible to hydrolysis, whereas perchloric acid is not.
 Despite hazards associated with the explosiveness of its salts, the acid is often preferred in certain syntheses.
 For similar reasons, it is a useful eluent in ion-exchange chromatography.
+It is also used in electropolishing or the etching of aluminium, molybdenum, and other metals.

-It is also used for electropolishing or etching of aluminium, molybdenum, and other metals.
+In geochemistry, perchloric acid aids in the digestion of silicate mineral samples for analysis, and also for complete digestion of organic matter.

 Safety

-Given its strong oxidizing properties, perchloric acid is subject to extensive regulations as it can react violently with metals and flammable substances such as wood, plastics, and oils.
+Given its strong oxidizing properties, perchloric acid is subject to extensive regulations because it can react violently with metals and flammable substances such as wood, plastics, and oils.
 Work conducted with perchloric acid must be conducted in fume hoods with a wash-down capability to prevent accumulation of oxidisers in the ductwork.

 On February 20, 1947 in Los Angeles, California, 17 people were killed and 150 injured in the O'Connor Plating Works disaster.
 A bath, consisting of over 1000 litres of 75% perchloric acid and 25% acetic anhydride by volume which was being used to electro-polish aluminium furniture, exploded.
 Organic compounds were added to the overheating bath when an iron rack was replaced with one coated with cellulose acetobutyrate (Tenit-2 plastic).
 A few minutes later the bath exploded.
 The O'Connor Electro-Plating plant, 25 other buildings, and 40 automobiles were destroyed, and 250 nearby homes were damaged.